-Amidst a country in disarray, because of the cascading effects of multigenerational lack of real leadership and a persistent unwillingness to take ourselves on, comes a plethora of charlatans gaining their fifteen minutes of fame from selling snake-oil to the greater-fools of humanity.
+Amidst a country in disarray because of the cascading effects of a multigenerational lack of real leadership and a persistent unwillingness to take ourselves on comes a plethora of charlatans gaining their fifteen minutes of fame from selling snake oil to the greater-fools of humanity.

-The problem with humanity is that we bathe in the solipsism of our self-aggrandizing perfection decoupled, ignorant, and disassociated from the principles of nature that define and regenerate human excellence.
-Nature controls us, and for humanity to improve we must abide by the principles of nature a lot less brutal and more predictable than the mind-forged manacles of humanity.
+The problem with humanity is that we bathe in the solipsism of our self-aggrandizing perfection, decoupled, ignorant, and disassociated from the principles of nature that define and regenerate human excellence.
+Nature controls us, and for humanity to improve, we must abide by nature’s principles, which are much less brutal and more predictable than the mind-forged manacles of humanity.

 Oh, and one more thing.
 The world does not need to change.
 Humanity must change.
 So we fit more neatly in a world governed by nature.
 Precisely this depravity of reason symbolizes the human solipsism I refer to so often.